drinorselmanaj/adversary-emulation-with-mitre-att-and-ck/README.md

 ## About the Book

-"Adversary Emulation with MITRE ATT&CK" is a definitive guide that provides readers with insights and techniques to understand and emulate adversaries using the MITRE ATT&CK framework.
-It offers a deep dive into cybersecurity, focusing on accurately emulation cyber attacks to test and improve an organization's defenses.
+This book is a guide that provides readers with insights and techniques to understand and emulate adversaries using the MITRE ATT&CK framework.
+It offers a deep dive into cybersecurity, focusing on accurately emulating cyber attacks to test and improve an organization's defenses.

 ## Repository Structure